 Automatic vs manual for racing is the age-old petrolhead debate.
-The purist in the motoring community will always back the manual transmission car.
-There will also be some who back the automatic transmission car as well though.
+The purists in the motoring community will always back the manual transmission car, but automatics are far more common on the track nowadays.
 But which transmission is faster for racing, automatic or manual?

-In the perfect scenario, the automatic transmission will always be faster than manual if it is used with the correct settings.
-Specifically, a car with a racing gearbox – which features a semi-automatic transmission with paddle shifters – will be faster around a racetrack than its manual equivalent.
+An automatic transmission will almost always be faster than a manual car if it is set up correctly.
+Specifically, a car with a racing gearbox – which typically features a semi-automatic transmission with paddle shifters – will be faster around a racetrack than its manual equivalent.

 Let’s start with opinions versus facts.
-If you ask any petrolhead, they will tell you that a manual transmission is the best way to go.
+If you ask many petrolheads, they will tell you that a manual transmission is the best way to go.
 Even I can agree with that to an extent.
 If you are looking to be more ‘involved’ with the car, and looking to be a more skilful racing driver, then the manual transmission is absolutely the best way to go.

-These skills, to an extent, have become somewhat of a ‘lost art’ when it comes to racing.
+These skills have become a bit of a “lost art” when it comes to racing.
 The new generation of racing drivers do not need to learn skills like double clutching or heel and toe techniques.
-They most likely will only use the clutch two or three times in a race!
+They most likely will only use the clutch two or three times in a race if they have one.

-However, if you were to look at the pure speed of a car, an automatic transmission would beat a manual any day.
-There are various reasons for this, but think of it this way: if manual transmissions were faster than automatic transmissions, would Formula 1 and IndyCar teams really spend so much time and money developing their automatic transmissions?
+However, in terms of pure speed around a track, an automatic transmission would beat a manual any day.
+There are various reasons for this, but think of it this way: if manual transmissions were faster than automatic transmissions, would Formula 1 and IndyCar teams really spend so much time and money developing their (semi-) automatic transmissions?

 These mistakes can come in the form of missing a shift on the straight or releasing the clutch too quickly in a downshift, but they can be even subtler than that, such as slightly mismatching the revs and upsetting the balance of the car in a corner.
-Any of these mistakes can be extremely costly to a driver fighting for a few tenths of a second.
+Any of these mistakes can be extremely costly to a driver fighting for every tenth of a second.

 Automatic transmission gearboxes don’t make mistakes.
 If you pull the paddle to upshift, it will upshift perfectly every single time, without hesitation (provided it’s in working order).
-This is what makes the automatic gearbox more reliable than the manual gearbox.
+This is what makes the automatic gearbox more reliable (in terms of shifting) than the manual gearbox.

 The next factor to consider is the speed at which an automatic transmission can shift through the gears.
-If you can find a drag race between identical cars where the only difference is the transmission, you will see that the automatic will beat the manual by a couple of tenths every single time.
+If you can find a drag race between identical cars where the only difference is the transmission, you will see that the automatic will beat the manual every single time.

-The manual gearbox requires you to lift off the gas pedal, press down the clutch and change gear, whereas with the automatic gearbox (or a semi-automatic one with paddle shifters), you can keep the gas pedal fully engaged while the car shifts gears on its own, or you can simply pull the gear change paddle for a near instant gear change.
+The manual gearbox requires you to lift off the gas pedal, press down the clutch, and then change gear, whereas with the automatic gearbox (or a semi-automatic one with paddle shifters), you can keep the gas pedal fully engaged while the car shifts gears on its own, or you can simply pull the gear change paddle for a near instant gear change.

-It might not be a massive difference however this is enough to ensure that the automatic transmission is the faster car of the two.
+It might not seem like a big difference, but this is enough to ensure that the automatic transmission is the faster car of the two.
 This is why most high performance and supercars don’t usually have clutch pedals and instead utilize paddle shifters.

 1. The Road Gearbox

 The standard road version of the automatic gearbox won’t do too well on a racetrack.
-The gearbox in question here is the one found in your regular road cars like the base VW Golf or Renault Clio.
-These transmissions will basically only have a D function, not a sports mode, as they’re designed for normal driving.
+The gearbox in question here is the one found in your regular road cars.
+These transmissions will basically only have a drive function, not a sports mode, as they’re designed for normal driving.

-The problem with these is that they change slower and tend to be a bit ‘lazier’ in their upshifts and downshifts.
+The problem with these is that they change gears slower and tend to be a bit ‘lazier’ in their upshifts and downshifts.
 This is purely because they are designed for comfort and efficiency on the road.
 In this case, a manual gearbox may be able to put up a decent fight on track, as the driver has lots of control over their rpm and road speed.

 2. The Sport Gearbox

 The sports version of an automatic gearbox is where things become a bit closer.
-These can be found in more sporty cars such as the VW Gold R or the Renault Clio RS.
-These gearboxes have an extra functionality in the S mode.
+These gearboxes have an extra functionality in their sports mode.
 This mode will change a number of factors in how your transmission works.

-Generally, it will rev much higher than usual in order to utilise the optimum power range within the engine.
+Generally, it will rev much higher than usual in order to utilize the optimum power range of the engine.
 On top of that, it will also shift much quicker and downshift more aggressively than usual.
-This is more accurate as to how professional racing drivers use their transmissions.
-It will also allow you to control your own upshifts and downshifts with the paddles on the steering wheel.
+This is more akin to how professional racing drivers use their transmissions.

-The last gearbox type we are going to cover is the race gearbox.
-These are found on your supercars, like the Ferrari’s and Lamborghini’s.
-These gearboxes are so advanced, that they can shift gears in the blink of an eye, literally!
-The latest models of supercars can shift in under 60ms.
-The human eye’s blinks take 100ms (0.1 seconds) each.
+The last gearbox type we are going to cover is the semi-automatic race gearbox.
+These are found on supercars, like Ferraris and Lamborghinis.
+These gearboxes are so advanced that they can shift gears in the blink of an eye – literally!
+The latest models of supercars can shift in under 60 ms, while we blink in about 100+ ms.

-The average time it takes for a stick-shift gear change is 0.5 to 1 full second.
-Plus, you don’t even have to take your hands off the steering wheel when using the paddles of the racing gearbox.
+By comparison, the average time it takes for a stick-shift gear change is about half a second to one full second.
+Plus, you don’t even have to take your hands off the steering wheel when using the paddles of a racing gearbox.

-These cars have developed their gearboxes to change gears at an impossibly fast rate, which is why they have become so much better to use than manual gearboxes when it comes to racing.
-Manufacturers like Ferrari and Mercedes use technology that they have developed in Formula 1 to put into their road cars, so if you can afford that kind of tech, you can shift faster with an automatic than with a manual transmission.
+This is why semi-automatics have become so much better to use than manual gearboxes when it comes to racing.
+Manufacturers like Ferrari and Mercedes use technology that was primarily developed in Formula 1 to put into their road cars, so if you can afford this kind of tech, you can shift faster with an automatic than with a manual transmission.

-The problem with the automatic gearbox is that it can’t see what the road is doing up ahead.
-For example, if there is a corner coming up, a driver will know that they will be braking and downshifting next.
-However, an automatic gearbox will upshift if it hits its rev threshold regardless of whether you are closing in on a corner or not.
+The problem with the automatic gearbox is that it can’t see what the road is like up ahead.
+For example, if there is a corner coming up, a driver will know that they will be braking and downshifting for it.
+However, an automatic gearbox will upshift if it hits its rev threshold regardless of whether you are approaching a corner or barreling down a straight.

-Automatic gearboxes take away an element of control from the driver.
-Mainly in terms of using the gears to control the revs and power output of the engine.
-It also takes away the engine braking element when the driver uses the brakes to slow the car down for a corner, but an automatic might keep shifting down the gears instead.
+Automatic gearboxes take away an element of control from the driver, in terms of using the gears to control the revs and power output of the engine.
+It also takes away the engine braking element too, as a driver might use this to help slow the car down for a corner, but an automatic might keep shifting down the gears instead.

-So, in this regard, a manual transmission gearbox is actually better than an automatic gearbox, since the driver can be more in control and engaged in the car rather than leaving the car to try and guess what is happening on track.
+So, in this regard, a manual transmission gearbox is actually better than an automatic gearbox, since the driver can be more in control and engaged with the car rather than leaving the car to try and guess what is happening on track.
 However, semi-automatic racing gearboxes give the best of both worlds in this case, offering the control of a manual with the speed of an automatic.

-If you are looking at breaking lap records, the automatic gearbox is certainly the way to go.
+If you are looking to break lap records, the semi-automatic gearbox is certainly the way to go.
 The modern-day automatic gearbox can shift gears in the blink of an eye, much faster than any driver could, professional or not.
 This gives the automatic gearbox a distinctive and clear advantage over the manual gearbox out on the track.
 However, I still think manuals are more fun to drive!